ryankinnard/Some-Trails/README.md

 You should now have the server running on localhost:3000.
 When you change source code, webpack should rebuild and nodemon will run the new code without needing to restart the server.

+## DOTENV

+You will need to create a new `.env` file with your token from hiking project.
+See `env.sample`.

 ## Linting

 Linting mistakes are corrected when you commit using a githook or by running